zenna/DReal.jl/README.md

 > the assignment of x=[0.0 0.0] and y=[0.0 0.0] minimises rastrigin to [0.0 -0.0]
 ```

-__caution:__ the value of the cost function may be a declared variable.
+__caution:__ the value of the cost function must be a declared variable.
 The following code may produce wrong or erratic results

 ```julia
 x = Var(Float64,"x",-5.12,5.12)